You can’t fake good design on the web.

 This example hits the right strokes.

-The contact data is clearly presented, whereas portfolio and job title are here to make the desired impact.
+The contact information is clearly presented, whereas portfolio and job title are here to make the desired impact.
 And last but not least, the location is presant, you don't need the full address on your resume.

 Now let’s build up on this good first impression you just made.